 Those who fail to provide this foundation undermine the validity of their plan.

-TD&P relies on medical literature and market-driven data to develop pricing models that are systematic, comprehensive and objective.
-The popularity of our approach has grown in recent years as courts steadily raise the evidentiary bar for the admission of cost data.
+TD&P relies on medical literature and market-driven data to develop pricing models that are objective and comprehensive.
+Our methodology’s popularity has grown in recent years as courts steadily raise the evidentiary bar for the admission of cost data.
 (See People v.
 Sanchez, 63 Cal.4th 665 (2016)).
-Nowhere is this more evident than in personal injury cases involving the testimony of life care planners, who are often asked to testify on future medical expenses.
+Nowhere is this more evident than in personal injury cases involving the testimony of life care planners, who are often asked to testify about future medical expenses.

-As the progenitor of the leading methodology for the analysis of medical necessity and valuation of medical expenses, TD&P is uniquely qualified to assist in the development and evaluation of life care plans.
+As the progenitor of the leading methodology for the analysis of medical expenses, TD&P is uniquely qualified to assist in developing and evaluating life care plans.

 Our expert Dr. Vera Dvorak, MD, leads our Life Care Plan Critique and Pricing department.
 She is an authority on standards of care in the healthcare industry, transitions of care, long term planning in the inpatient and outpatient setting, and medical necessity in the group practice setting.